RalfBarkow/knora-api/docs/07-sipi/setup-sipi-for-knora.md

 Knora session id, so Knora can match Sipi's request with a given user profile and determine the permissions this user has on the file.
 If the Knora response grants sufficient permissions, the file is served in the requested quality.
-If the suer has preview rights, Sipi serves a reduced quality or integrates a watermark.
+If the user has preview rights, Sipi serves a reduced quality or integrates a watermark.
 If the user has no permissions, Sipi refuses to serve the file.
 However, all of this behaviour is defined in the preflight function in Sipi and not controlled by Knora.
 Knora only